Sligo Airport: History

+The site was first used as an airport in 1974, when a grass airstrip was developed for private flying and training by the Sligo Aero Club.
+Development to turn the airstrip into a regional airport began in 1981, with the aim of introducing a direct air link between Sligo and Dublin.
+The tarmac runway was constructed in 1981, and the terminal building was completed in 1983.
 The first commercial service, Sligo to Dublin, began on 4 July 1983, operated by Avair.

 As of 2002, Euroceltic was operating the Government of Ireland public service obligation subsidy scheme for the route to Dublin.
 The airline collapsed shortly afterwards and Aer Arann operated the route for the remainder of the contract.
 The 2005 contract tender was offered to Loganair who declined it.
 Aer Arann subsequently negotiated the operation of the contract with the Government.

 On 21 February 2007 the Irish Government announced that it would be giving €8.5 million to the airport in capital grant money, to upgrade the runway and add approach lighting and safety enhancements.
 However, the proposed runway extension would have required infill and the erection of gantries across part of the adjacent protected beach.
 The plan drew much local criticism and almost 400 objections from residents of the local area, fisheries groups, the Department of Environment, An Taisce and Birdwatch Ireland.
 The planning permission was quashed on the third attempt by a high court judge on justification grounds.

 Until the end of 2008 Aer Arann operated flights to Manchester Airport.
 In 2011 the airport lost its only scheduled route, operated by Aer Arann, to Dublin Airport twice daily.
 The final flight was on 21 July 2011.

+Aer Arann EI-BYO ATR-42-300 landing at Sligo Airport before scheduled services ended.

 The Irish Government-commissioned Value for Money Review of Exchequer Funding on the Regional Airports Programme recommended the ending of operational subvention to the airport and the ending of the PSO designation, citing poor performance, growing operational costs and development of alternative transport connections to the region.